-In saying this, there are often various reasons why a bride may not have her dad walk her down the aisle, and if this is you then I have seen some really beautiful other traditions such as walking down the aisle with a grandfather, or dad and step-dad, dad and mum or brother.
-Another suggestion is the first look with your groom, where he sees you before the ceremony so you share an intimate moment together.
+In saying this, there are often various reasons why a bride or groom may not have her/his dad walk her down the aisle, and if this is you then I have seen some really beautiful other traditions such as walking down the aisle with a grandfather, or dad and step-dad, dad and mum or brother.
+Another suggestion is the first look with your partner, where he sees you before the ceremony so you share an intimate moment together.
 You might even get ready together and walk down the aisle as a couple.
 Again, whatever your home situation is and you are most comfortable with is what will be perfect for you.

 First Dance or Father Daughter Dance

 Nowadays, does anybody actually know how to dance properly as a couple like in the olden days?
 I find a lot of our couples feel super awkward or uncomfortable doing a first dance and many tell me ‘it’s so not us!’
 Often people do this tradition to please their parents or maybe you genuinely are looking forward to this moment as a couple.
 Whatever the plan, there are a few options if you sit somewhere in between the two.
 Maybe you can slow dance for a little bit eg. 30 seconds and then your MC invites your bridal party up to join in, releasing you of the all eyes on us moment you have been dreading but still appeasing those family members!

 If you are planning to have a father daughter dance, maybe you are wanting to enjoy the full length of the dance with your dad or another option is to have your partner join in halfway through with his mum and you all enjoy that moment together.
 Whatever works for you as a couple.